PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 # Service Platform

-You have your quantum code ready in a Python file and want to provide it to others via the PlanQK platform?
+You have your quantum code ready in a Python file and want to provide it to others as a service via the PlanQK platform?
 Great!
 Only a few more steps until your service is ready and can be deployed!
 Any questions regarding this process are answered here.
 Also, if you want to subscribe to services from the quantum service store or run jobs you find some information on that here as well.

-## My Services
-Here you find your already deployed and published services and can add new ones, as long as they are present in the format specified by the [user code template](###user-code-template).

-### User code template
+To deploy your algorithm as service and to advertise it in the platform's marketplace, you need to perform the following steps:

+1. Develop your quantum algorithm with Python.
+2. Embed the python code in our user code template to generate a service out of it.
+3. Test the service on your local development machine with Docker.
+4. Deploy the service on the PlanQK platform.
+5. Let your customers subscribe to your service through applications.

+## Service Development and Testing

+You should solely focus on the development of great quantum algorithms.
+Our platform helps you transform them to services that can be called by your customers through standardized HTTP interfaces.
+Therefore, you need to embed your algorithm code in our *user code template*.
+After you did that you can test the service on your local development machine.

+### Embedding the Algorithm Code into the User Code Template

-Your code must be structured in a (not too) specific way.
-But first you must download or generate the template.
+First, you need to download or generate the template.
 In order to generate it, follow these steps:

 ```bash
 npm install -g yo
 npm install -g @stoneone/generator-planqk-service